Analysis: Few good options on anthem protests for NFL owners

 LEAVE IT TO THE TEAMS

 The Plan: The league’s solution, which the NFL Players Association challenged, was to allow each team to determine whether to punish its own players for protesting during the anthem.
-The policy adopted in May by team owners subjected clubs to fines and required players to stand if they are on the field during ”The Star-Spangled Banner,” though it allowed players to stay in the locker room if they wished.
+The policy adopted in May subjected clubs to fines and required players to stand if they are on the field during ”The Star-Spangled Banner,” though players could choose to stay in the locker room.

-This would have given hard-line owners in conservative regions a chance to clamp down while allowing teams in more liberal areas to let their players have their say.
+This would have given hard-line owners in conservative regions a chance to clamp down while allowing teams in more liberal areas to let their players speak more freely.
+(Trump called for a season-long suspension for a second violation, a penalty that would violate the collective bargaining agreement.)

-As it turned out, all it did was punt the ball down the road.

 The Winners: None.
 With players punished in some cities and protesting freely in others, there would always be plenty to complain about for those inclined to do so.
 And everyone seems inclined to do so these days.